andreshere00/Splitter_MR/docs/api_reference/splitter.md

 ### PagedSplitter

 Splits text by pages for documents that have page structure.
 Each chunk contains a specified number of pages, with optional word overlap.

 > Coming soon!

-### SchemaBasedSplitter

-Splits hierarchical documents (XML, HTML) based on element tags or keys, preserving the schema/structure.
-Splitting can be done on a specified or inferred parent key/tag.

-> Coming soon!